DelphinusLab/zkwasm-book/c1_beginner/c1_quickstart/README.md

 In the Proof Phase a web assembly image is processed by zkWasm to generate a zkSNARK circuit for the application itself.
 The Proof Phase generates a zero knowledge proof corresponding to the applications execution against a guest and host virtual machine.
 Finally in the Deployment Phase a verification contract for the application is deployed on an EVM compatible network.<br>

-Moreover, before we can generate and proof out of ZKWASM virtual machine, we need to prepare a WASM image that we are going to run.
+Moreover, before we start to generate proofs in ZKWASM, we need to prepare a WASM image that is suppose to be executed.